Chapter 2

 “Can I use your phone?”
 I said, my voice suddenly enthusiastic.

 “Phone?” he said, obviously surprised, then suddenly sure.
-“O, you mean… of course.”
+“O, you mean… Of course.”

 Wilbur held out his hand, with a quizzical but concerned expression, and I passed the “phone” to him.
 He took it, tapped the back of it lightly with a finger, and returned it, watching me studiously the whole time.

-“Perhaps we should take this on the verandah,” he said, indicating two steaming cups.
-“It’s perfect weather for it.”
+He pocketed it then indicated two steaming cups.
+“Perhaps we should take this on the verandah.
+It’s perfect weather for it.”

 We walked together to the verandah, sat down on the cane chairs, and drank.
 Judging by the shadows and temperature, it was early afternoon.